Agon Sadiku

-Agon Sadiku (born 10 March 2003) is a Finnish professional footballer who plays as a centre-forward for Veikkausliiga club KuPS, on loan from Emmen.
+Agon Sadiku (born 10 March 2003) is a Finnish professional footballer who plays as a centre-forward for I liga club Chrobry Głogów.
 A former youth international for Finland, he played for the Kosovo national team in a pair of friendlies before switching back to play for the Finland national team.

 Club career

 HJK

 On 29 November 2019, Sadiku signed a first-team contract with Veikkausliiga club HJK.
 On 27 June 2020, Sadiku made his debut with HJK's reserve team in a league match against TPV after coming on as a substitute in the 74th minute in place of Arttu Eerola.

 Honka

 On 31 December 2021, Sadiku joined Veikkausliiga side Honka.
 His debut with Honka came on 8 February 2022 in the 2022 Finnish League Cup group stage against Haka after being named in the starting line-up.
 Four days after debut, Sadiku scored his first goal for Honka in his second appearance for the club in a 4–0 away win over Lahti in Finnish League Cup.
 During his first season in the Finnish top-tier, Sadiku scored 14 goals in 26 appearances, making him the third best scorer in the campaign, after Lee Erwin and Kalle Multanen.